AstarNetwork/astar-docs/docs/nodes/archive-node/docker.md

 ### Purge node

-To start a new container from scratch without any chain data, just remove the container and wipe the chain data directory:
+To start a new container from scratch without any chain data, simply remove the container and wipe the chain data directory:

 ```sh
 docker rm -f $(docker ps -a -q --filter name="CHAIN-container")